 Deer Run Sanitary Lift Station Upgrade

-Work on the electrical and mechanical infrastructure at the new electrical/generator building is ongoing, with most of the major electrical equipment already delivered to the site.
-Additionally, wet well upgrades have begun and will continue in the coming months.
+Work on the electrical and mechanical infrastructure at the new electrical/generator building is now complete along with the upgrades to the wet well.

 Deer Run Sanitary Lift Station Upgrade